 The Interlocking Circles Icon The mark visually represents the collaborative nature of the project with many different areas (represented by the strong individual colours) coming together (the linking of the ovals) to work on solutions as a whole.
 When used in isolation the mark must not be altered and must be used in it's entirety.
-The inner and outer section may not be serperate or use in isolation 2.
-The IN-PREP Gradient Bar
+The inner and outer section may not be separate or used in isolation 2.
+The IN-PREP gradiant bar

-IN-PREP Gradient Bar The gradient bar integrates the colours used in the logo and adds a secondary element that prevents the imagery from coming across as too monotone or lifeless.
-It is always to be used at the bottom of images however it can be resized in both with and height to suit.
+IN-PREP gradient bar The gradient bar integrates the colours used in the logo and adds a secondary element that prevents the imagery from coming across as too monotone or lifeless.
+It is always to be used at the bottom of images however it can be resized in both width and height to suit.
 The colours should never be changed or reversed.

-3. Image Use
+3. Image use

-Image Styling All images being used should be styled as per the examples on the right and not used in their original format unless associated with a news story or an external party.
+Image styling All images being used should be styled as per the examples on the right and not used in their original format unless associated with a news story or an external party.
 Styling involves adding a slightly more gritty and surreal feel to images.
 This is to reflect the project concentrating on preparing for potential events as opposed to current or past ones.
 The reduction of colours also allows the logo to stand out and not become lost.

-3.1 General Image Use Guidelines
+3.1 General image use guidelines

-Types of Images
+Types of images

-Image selection is very important to ensure a consistant message from the brand.
-Images of disaster situations and the reaction to them that convey the seriousness of a situation should be used in all In-Prep materials.
+Image selection is very important to ensure a consistent message from the brand.
+Images of disaster situations and the reaction to them that convey the seriousness of a situation should be used in all IN-PREP materials.

 Unrelated imagery should be avoided.